ohmss/workshop-spring-reactive/README.md

 Gitpod provide everything you need to work with JAVA, NODEJS (but also python, docker and many more).
 Open a new **TERMINAL** and enter the following command.

+#### ⚠️ COPY-PASTE IN GITPOD
+> *Some browser might block the CTRL+C and CRTL+V if that happen you can paste with right-click and paste.*

+>*The first time you paste something in Gitpod your might have a pop-up telling you to accept the command*

+- Check Java Version

 ```bash
 java --version
 ```